 2) Maximize the time between your weight training sessions and alcohol consumption.

-In an ideal world you’d avoid training on the same day as well as on the day after a heavier night of drinking.
+In an ideal world you’d avoid training on the same day, and the day after, a heavier night of drinking.

 That way your recovery from a previous workout wouldn’t be negatively impacted, and your performance on an upcoming workout would also remain relatively unaffected.

 However, if it’s not possible to do both, then just do the best you can to space them out as much as possible.

 3) Keep your fat intake low on drinking days.